Shomin Sample

-Shomin Sample: I Was Abducted by an Elite All-Girls School as a Sample Commoner (俺がお嬢様学校に「庶民サンプル」として拉致られた件, Ore ga Ojōsama Gakkō ni "Shomin Sanpuru" Toshite Rachirareta Ken) is a Japanese light novel series by Takafumi Nanatsuki.
-It has been published by Ichijinsha since December 2011.
-Eleven volumes have been published.
-A manga adaptation began serialization in Ichijinsha's Comic Rex magazine in July 2012.
-A drama CD was released on February 20, 2013.
+Shomin Sample: I Was Abducted by an Elite All-Girls School as a Sample Commoner (俺がお嬢様学校に「庶民サンプル」として拉致られた件, Ore ga Ojōsama Gakkō ni "Shomin Sanpuru" Toshite Rachirareta Ken) is a Japanese light novel series written by Takafumi Nanatsuki, with illustrations by Gekka Uruu.
+It was published by Ichijinsha in eleven volumes from December 2011 to July 2016.
 The series follows Kimito Kagurazaka, an ordinary high school student abducted by an organization, and forced to enroll in a private academy for elite young ladies.

-An anime television series adaptation, produced by Silver Link, had aired from October to December 2015.
+A manga adaptation by Risumai was serialied in Ichijinsha's Comic Rex magazine from May 2012 to September 2018.
+A drama CD was released on February 20, 2013.
+An anime television series adaptation, produced by Silver Link, aired from October to December 2015.

 Plot

 Kimito Kagurazaka is an ordinary high school student.
 One day, he is forcefully enrolled in the elite all-girls school Seikain, where its sheltered noble female students are cut off from the rest of the world to preserve their innocence.
 However, this deep isolation leaves a large number of school graduates unable to cope with the outside world.
 To deal with this problem, the school has decided to kidnap a male commoner, Kimito, hoping that his "common man's" influence will be a gentle way to introduce the girls to the realities of life outside.
 Unfortunately for Kimito, the school only considered him a candidate for this project because they thought that he was a homosexual with a muscle fetish.
 Therefore, the school concluded that Kimito is no threat to the innocent girls' chastity.
 Once he learns that he either will face castration or exile should this be proven otherwise, he has no choice but to cooperate.
 Soon after his enrollment, he has a fateful meeting with Aika Tenkūbashi.
 Aika is a student who can alternately be shy, stubborn, and pretentious.
 She is also innocently fascinated by the outside world.